 Why are you seeking legal assistance?
 Consultation?
 Document preparation?

 After retaining us (not before please, since we will not yet have set up your file), please send copies of supporting documents by email or fax to (832) 201-5327.
-We will likely need to see these in order to advise you thoroughly.
-Please supply only documents that are directly relevant to your legal issues (rather than an entire hundred page title company file, for instance).
-A reasonableness standard applies.
-Handling unnecessarily large or irrelevant attachments will slow down the process and may result in our switching to our hourly rate rather than a fixed fee.
+We will likely need to see these in order to thoroughly advise you.
+Please supply only documents that are directly relevant to your legal issues (rather than an entire 100 page title company file, for instance).
+Reasonableness applies.
+Handling unnecessarily large or irrelevant attachments will slow down the process and may result in our switching to our hourly rate ($350) rather than a fixed fee

 No Tax, Book Keeping, or Accounting Advice

 Tax, book keeping, and accounting issues vary considerably based on the client, the transaction, and the circumstances.
-Mr. Willis is not a CPA or a tax attorney and does not give tax, book keeping, or accounting advice at all.
-We encourage you to engage and consult a qualified CPA (as part of your professional team) in order to be fully informed as to the tax and accounting implications of your proposed transaction or asset protection plan prior to implementing either one.
-Any comments made by Mr. Willis or appearing on our website concerning state or federal taxation are general in nature and made subject to prior review by your CPA – meaning prior to your implementation of any tax-related strategies.
+We are not tax advisors, nor do we have a CPA on staff, so give no tax, book keeping, or accounting advice at all.
+We encourage you to engage and consult a qualified CPA (as part of your professional team) in order to be fully informed as to the tax and accounting implications of a proposed transaction or asset protection plan prior to implementing either one.
+Any comments we make concerning state or federal taxation are general in nature and made subject to prior review by your CPA - meaning prior to your implementation of any tax-related strategies.

 Terms of Service

 We strive for 100% transparency in this area.
-Our complete terms of service are found at "Fees & Policies."
+Our complete terms of service are located at "Fees & Policies" on the website.
 These are non-negotiable and apply to all clients without exception in place of individual fee agreements or engagement letters, so please review them before proceeding.
 Let us know if you have questions about any of our policies.